pepopo978/turtlewowsim/README.md

 Simulation for Turtle WoW that currently supports Arcane/Fire/Frost Mages, Boomkins, Locks.

-# Warlock updated for 1.17.2

-# Mage/Boomkin updated for 1.18.0
+# Mage/Boomkin/Warlock updated for 1.18.0 but not thoroughly tested yet

 ## Installation